State of New Jersey Common Pension Fund D Purchases 3,256 Shares of Cognizant Technology Solutions Co. (NASDAQ:CTSH)

 Analysts Set New Price Targets

 A number of research analysts recently weighed in on the stock.
-Barclays lifted their price objective on shares of Cognizant Technology Solutions from $45.00 to $53.00 and gave the company an “underweight” rating in a research note on Monday, February 6th.
-BMO Capital Markets lifted their price objective on shares of Cognizant Technology Solutions from $65.00 to $71.00 and gave the company a “market perform” rating in a research note on Friday, January 13th.
-UBS Group lifted their price objective on shares of Cognizant Technology Solutions from $62.00 to $68.00 in a research note on Sunday, January 15th.
+StockNews.com lowered shares of Cognizant Technology Solutions from a “buy” rating to a “hold” rating in a research note on Monday, April 10th.
+TheStreet upgraded shares of Cognizant Technology Solutions from a “c+” rating to a “b-” rating in a research note on Tuesday, January 31st.
 Morgan Stanley reduced their price objective on shares of Cognizant Technology Solutions from $65.00 to $60.00 and set an “equal weight” rating for the company in a research note on Friday, February 3rd.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Cognizant Technology Solutions from $54.00 to $67.00 in a research note on Friday, February 3rd.
+Robert W. Baird lowered shares of Cognizant Technology Solutions from an “outperform” rating to a “neutral” rating and lifted their price objective for the company from $66.00 to $68.00 in a research note on Friday, February 3rd.
+Finally, Barclays lifted their price objective on shares of Cognizant Technology Solutions from $45.00 to $53.00 and gave the company an “underweight” rating in a research note on Monday, February 6th.
 Five investment analysts have rated the stock with a sell rating, twelve have assigned a hold rating and two have given a buy rating to the company.
 According to MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $69.90.

 About Cognizant Technology Solutions